Byron Sturges Gay

 Also in 1924, Gay organized a Symphonic Dance Orchestra in Los Angeles, in part to record and perform some of his latest numbers.
 Among those working with him were arranger Arthur Lange who came up with some of the orchestrations.
 Another runaway hit for Gay came in 1926 with Horses (Crazy over Horses), which was as good as a dance number on stage as it was a comic song on records.

-By the 1930 census, when the depression was getting underway, Byron was still living in Los Angeles in the Lido Apartment Hotel, but even though he was listed as married, his wife Mildred was residing elsewhere in Los Angeles with her parents and the Gays' daughter Carol at that time.
+By the time of the 1930 enumeration, when the Great Depression was getting underway, Byron was still living in Los Angeles in the Lido Apartment Hotel, but even though he was listed as married, his wife Mildred was residing elsewhere in Los Angeles with her parents and the Gay's daughter Carol at that time.
 The couple was divorced in March, 1931, following a somewhat public and embarrassing trial that was covered in the press.
 Mildred put out allegations of "wild parties" and "other women" in her suit against her husband.
 He was believed to be in New York at the time of the final hearing, which was more or less uncontested.
 Full custody of Carol was given to Mildred, and Byron put the episode behind him quickly.
+He had been writing for a while with noted lyricist Haven Gillespie, turning out a number of novelties, including two with singer Rudy Vallee.

 Byron had been a fan of Admiral Richard E. Byrd (USN Ret) who he may have known during his time at Annapolis, and followed Byrd's first expedition in the late 1920s down to Antarctica.